 Digital Education is Ontario curriculum-based, and covers a wide range of subjects, Gr 7 to Gr 12.
 These learning resources including lesson plans are accessible upon request via Google Drive; an optional synchronous component is available.
 Contact the Public Programmer to book a program or to find out more.

 Online Guided Tours can also be arranged and tailored to your classroom needs.
 More educational activities can be accessed below.

 Audio Described Online Guided Tour are designed to share the museum virtually with people who are blind and partially sighted; these tours bring the museum to your screen or in your home.
 In an audio described tour, one of the sections mentioned below can be explored; a live discussion of the material is included.
 Tours are approximately 60 min in length.
 To schedule your tour, please email the Public Programmer with your choice of topic from the list below.
 Tours are available in English only.

 - Early Years (1883-1901)

 We look forward to sharing our Digital Education with educators and students across Canada!

 FIRST WORLD WAR - SYMBOLS OF REMEMBRANCE

-Limited availability: October 18th -November 18th 2021!
-We have compiled various resources, activities and discussion points into an interactive program focused on symbols of Remembrance such as the Poppy, the monuments, the ceremonial, and the meaning of the word Veteran.
+Limited availability every year: October 18th - November 18th We have compiled various resources, activities and discussion points into an interactive program focused on symbols of Remembrance such as the Poppy, the monuments, the ceremonial, and the meaning of the word Veteran.
 Teachers will be provided with materials for activities in the classroom.
 Students will have an opportunity to interact on-line with museum staff and view artifacts that were created to remember those who served in the First World War.
 This program can be adjusted for Grades 5 to 12.
 Please contact the Public Programmer for bookings and more information.

 Lest We Forget